randrew934/sol_bet_anything/README.md

 ### Your Game.
 Your Rules

-Bet anything from Sports games to Event forecasts to Token Predictions to Sport Games to X(Twitter) Banters.
-Built with Anchor.
+Bet anything from Sports games to Event forecasts to Token Predictions to Sports Games to X(Twitter) Banters.
+Built with Anchor(SVM Compatible).

 ## RUST PROGRAM INFORMATION: